 - Hot shower.
 When you are in the shower, let the hot water run onto your forehead and nose.
 It will help drain all the mucus in your sinuses.

 - Peppermint tea.
 Menthol, the active ingredient in peppermint, acts as a decongestant.
-It effectively breaks up mucus congestion mucus congestion.
+It effectively breaks up mucus congestion.

 - Horseradish or wasabi mustard.
 These foods will unclog your congested sinuses.